moiscraycray/Personal-Portfolio-RAILS-VERSION/README.md

 ## Personal logo

-I used Canva to create my logo.
+I used Canva to create my logo because it was free and offered easy to use interface.
 It can be found in /public/images.

 The design process was relatively simple and quick; I googled personal logos for quick inspiration and I liked the ones that somehow included their names or initials.
 My logo are my initials and my last name; the circle around the M is the O of "Olivia" and "Mo".
 My logo can be read as "O.M.", "Mo", "Olivia Mo", or just "M".
 I added a line across because I thought it looked boring so I was adding random elements until it looked good.